Movietone Act:

 Paramount Famous Lasky Corporation.
 1 reel.

 Based on the 1905 song by Egbert Van Alstyne, with lyrics by Harry Williams.
-When the twelve o'clock whistle blows, everybody runs out of the factory to lunch.
+When the twelve o'clock whistle blows, everyone runs out of the factory to lunch.
 After a bear struggles with trying to bite his sandwich, he turns to an apple instead.
 When he sees a worm in the second apple, he tosses it back and hits a lady bear upside down in a tree.
 She calls for help, but he gets hit with apples after attempting to rescue her.

 Murray introduces the bouncing ball: "Old Adam was a peaceful gaunt who never thought of sin, as over paradise he'd walk all dressed up in his skin.
 He knew no discontentment though he only had one wife, until he ate the apple and he learned the facts of life.
 So let us sing the praises of the good old apple tree.
 Sing and let your Adams apple bounce along with me."
 He can also be slightly heard singing in the final chorus.